Vietnam opens three restricted sites for U.S. MIA hunt

-HANOI The Vietnamese government gave on Monday a boost to the search for missing U.S. servicemen from the Vietnam War, telling visiting U.S. Defense Secretary Leon Panetta it would open three previously closed sites to permit excavation for remains.
+HANOI The Vietnamese government on Monday gave a boost to the search for missing U.S. servicemen from the Vietnam War, telling visiting U.S. Defence Secretary Leon Panetta they would open three previously closed sites to permit excavation for remains.

-Vietnamese Defense Minister Phung Quang Thanh told Panetta of the decision during a meeting at his ministry, where they discussed the U.S. strategic shift toward the Asia-Pacific region, and its implications for their growing military ties.

-The United States is looking to expand military relations with Vietnam after they signed a memorandum of understanding last year on defense cooperation.
+The United States is looking to expand military ties with Vietnam after they signed last year a memorandum of understanding on defence cooperation.

-"Both sides should spend more effort in trust building," Prime Minister Nguyen Tan Dung was quoted in a Vietnamese government statement as telling Panetta during a meeting.

-Dung urged the United States to fully remove a ban on sales of lethal weapons to Vietnam.
-It should also play a greater role in dealing with the consequences of the war, he said.

 On Sunday, Panetta became the most senior U.S. official since the end of the Vietnam War to visit Cam Ranh Bay in central Vietnam, a U.S. logistics hub during the conflict.
 He visited a U.S. Navy cargo ship that was undergoing repairs at the Vietnamese port.